 Precancerous or cancerous lesions

-If a pigmented lesion has turned precancerous or developed into either melanoma, basal-cell carcinoma, or squamous-cell carcinoma, Mr. Ferrando may recommend surgery to remove the lesion.
+If a pigmented lesion has turned precancerous or developed into melanoma.
+Mr Ferrando may recommend surgery to remove the lesion immediately.

 Laser Therapies and other cosmetic treatments are some of the options Dr. Ferrando may recommend for birthmarks, age spots, and noncancerous lesions.